PnPjs Library

 if (items.length > 0) {

-//save names to a separate array
+//save names from the first item to a separate array

 //set current Ticket Title, ID and Supervisors fields with values from Tickets list